-The longer you hold onto a customer, you’ll find your marketing costs shrink in comparison to the sales over time, and your customer becomes more profitable.
-So instead of just expending your marketing efforts on brand awareness and nurturing new leads, your company needs to prioritize marketing to your recurring customers, too.
+The longer you retain a client, the less your marketing costs become in comparison to the sale over time, and the higher the lifetime value (LTV) of that client becomes.
+Instead of expending all of your marketing efforts on brand awareness and nurturing new leads, your company should also prioritize marketing to existing clients.
 Retention marketing focuses on these core tenets:

 - Thought leadership

 - Providing a consistent (and consistently valuable) message

 - Engaging the client throughout their experience, not just when it's time for renewal

 - Supporting clients so they can reach their goals